martin-zyb/Remc/README.md

 # Remc
 Remc Engine.
+This project will stop updating for some time !!!
 ## Introduction
 This engine is the foundation for the next project.
 Mainly written by visual studio.
 (2019)